-We have audited the financial report of the Australian Nursing and Midwifery Federation (Western Australian Branch) (the Reporting Unit) which comprises the consolidated statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, the statement of the Committee of Management, the reports as per subsection 255(2A) and the officer declaration statement (the Financial Report).
+We have audited the financial report of the Australian Nursing and Midwifery Federation (Western Australia Branch) (the Reporting Unit) which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, the committee of management statement, the subsection 255(2A) report and the officer declaration statement (the Financial Report).

-In our opinion, the accompanying Financial Report presents fairly, in all material aspects, the financial position of the Reporting Unit as at 30 June 2022, and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion, the accompanying Financial Report presents fairly, in all material aspects, the financial position of the Reporting Unit as at 30 June 2023, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a) the Australian Accounting Standards; and - b) any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a) the Australian Accounting Standards; and - b) any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the Act).